ministryofjustice/intranet/.github/README.md

 The cookie has a role of `intranet-archive`.
 For this roll to be granted access to the intranet, the request IP must be one of Cloud Platform's egress IPs.

+When the JWT_SECRET is rotated, a new JWT token will need to be generated, and the Intranet Archive service will need to be updated with the new JWT.

 <!-- License -->

 [License Link]: https://github.com/ministryofjustice/intranet/blob/main/LICENSE 'License.'